KevinRCole/javascript-quiz/README.md

 ## Credits

-I have been relying on information provided by UW Coding Bootcamp, including classwork and supplemental BootCamp materials, as well as some input from a Bootcamp tutor, and information I have found on the web.
+I have been relying on information provided by UW Coding Bootcamp, including classwork, lectures, and supplemental BootCamp materials, as well as some input from a Bootcamp tutor, and information I have found on the web.

 ## Access